-Each year we admit around ten (10) Ph.D. students and twenty (20) M.A. students.
-The life experience and perspectives of the 90-100 students enrolled here flavor our program.
+Each year we admit around ten (10) Ph.D. students and fifteen to twenty (15-20) M.A. students.
+The life experience and perspectives of approximately 90-100 students enrolled here flavor our program.
 A high proportion of our students are accomplished professionals and we value the practical experience and organizational skills they bring.

-In recognition for its commitment to diversity and inclusiveness, the Center for the Study of Higher Ed has been honored with the Peter W. Likins Inclusive Excellence Award in 2010.
+In recognition of its commitment to diversity and inclusiveness, the Center for the Study of Higher Ed has been honored with the Peter W. Likins Inclusive Excellence Award in 2010.